 Katie is known for her attention to detail, ability to create order out of chaos, and love for all forms of potatoes.
-She is currently pursuing her Master of Fine Arts in Creative Producing and Management with a concentration in Production Management at California Institute of the Arts.
+She is a recent graduate of California Institute of the Arts where she received a Master of Fine Arts in Creative Producing and Management.

 Katie spent her formative years growing up in South Carolina in a household and long lineage of medical practitioners.
 So, as you could probably believe, she thought that would be her career destiny as well.
 Katie attended Wofford College in Spartanburg, SC to pursue a career in (yep, you guessed it) medicine, but after her first semester in Biology courses (somewhere between dissecting a frog and continuous slides of who knows what), she knew immediately this was not for her.
 After a lot of thought and dabbling through many courses, Katie found her niche in the theater department by complete coincidence.
 (She can tell you that story some time!)
 Her mother likes to remind her that she didn’t find her love for the arts in college, but she’d had this love since she was a child.